 removing certificates, see 5.6.6.7.

-NOTE Management of public key certificates in DLMS/COSEM clients and in third party systems is out of the Scope of this International Standard.
+NOTE Management of public key certificates in DLMS®/COSEM clients and in third party systems is out of the Scope of this International Standard.

 Provisioning servers with trust anchors

 Before starting steady state operations, servers shall be provisioned with trust anchors that will be used to validate the certificates.
 Trust anchors may be Root-CA (i.e. self-signed) certificates, Sub-CA certificates or directly trusted CA keys.
 A server may be provisioned with more than one trust anchor.